Sentence spacing: Controversy

 Many people are opposed to single sentence spacing for various reasons.
 Some state that the habit of double spacing is too deeply ingrained to change.
 Others claim that additional space between sentences improves the aesthetics or readability of text.
-Proponents of double sentence spacing also state that some publishers may still require double-spaced manuscript submissions from authors.
-A key example noted is the screenwriting industry's monospaced standard for screenplay manuscripts, Courier, 12-point font, although some works on screenwriting indicate that Courier is merely preferred—proportional fonts may be used.
+Proponents of double sentence spacing also say that some publishers may still require double-spaced manuscript submissions from authors.
+A key example noted is the screenwriting industry's monospaced standard for screenplay manuscripts, Courier, 12-point font, although some works on screenwriting indicate that Courier is merely preferred, and proportional fonts may still be used.
 Some reliable sources state simply that writers should follow their particular style guide, but proponents of double spacing caution that publishers' guidance takes precedence, including those that ask for double-sentence-spaced manuscripts.

 One of the most popular arguments against wider sentence spacing is that it was created for monospaced fonts of the typewriter and is no longer needed with modern proportional fonts.

 However, proportional fonts existed together with wide sentence spacing for centuries before the typewriter and remained for decades after its invention.
 When the typewriter was first introduced, typists were most commonly taught to use three spaces between sentences.
 This gradually shifted to two spaces, while the print industry remained unchanged in its wide em-spaced sentences.
 Some sources now state it is acceptable for monospaced fonts to be single-spaced today, although other references continue to specify double spacing for monospaced fonts.
 The double-space typewriter convention has been taught in schools in typing classes and remains the practice in many cases.
 Some voice concern that students will later be forced to relearn how to type.

-Most style guides indicate that single sentence spacing is proper for final or published work today, and most publishers require manuscripts to be submitted as they will appear in publication—with single sentence spacing.
+Most style guides indicate that single sentence spacing is proper for final or published work today, and most publishers require manuscripts to be submitted as they will appear in publication: single sentence spacing.
 Writing sources typically recommend that prospective authors remove extra spaces before submitting manuscripts, although other sources state that publishers will use software to remove the spaces before final publication.

 Effects on readability and legibility

-Claims abound regarding the legibility and readability of the single and double sentence spacing methods—by proponents on both sides.
-Supporters of single spacing assert that familiarity with the current standard in books, magazines, and the Web enhances readability, that double spacing looks strange in text using proportional fonts, and that the "rivers" and "holes" caused by double spacing impair readability.
-Proponents of double sentence spacing state that the extra space between sentences enhances readability by providing clearer breaks between sentences and making text appear more legible.
+Claims abound regarding the legibility and readability of the single- and double-sentence spacing methods by proponents on both sides.
+Supporters of single-spacing assert that familiarity with the current standard in books, magazines, and the Web enhances readability, that double spacing looks strange in text using proportional fonts, and that the "rivers" and "holes" caused by double spacing impair readability.
+Proponents of double sentence spacing say the extra space between sentences enhances readability by providing clearer breaks between sentences and making text appear more legible.

 However, typographic opinions are typically anecdotal with no basis in evidence.
-"Opinions are not always safe guides to legibility of print", and when direct studies are conducted, anecdotal opinions—even those of experts—can turn out to be false.
+"Opinions are not always safe guides to legibility of print", and when direct studies are conducted, anecdotal opinions (even those of experts) can turn out to be false.
 Text that seems legible (visually pleasing at first glance) may be shown to actually impair reading effectiveness when subjected to scientific study.